OpenMetroMaps/OpenMetroMaps/java/README.md

 find the class within the complex forrest of source trees, we recommend Eclipse's *Open Type* feature (Navigate → Open Type, shortcut Ctrl+Shift+T).

+### Gradle tasks

+Here's a list of useful Gradle tasks:

+    ./gradlew showIntermoduleDependencies
+    ./gradlew checkUploadArtifactList

+The project is split into many modules.
+To get insights into the modules and their dependencies to one another, use the `showIntermoduleDependencies` task.

+To make sure that all required artifacts get uploaded, the `checkUploadArtifactList` task has been implemented.
+Run it to make sure that the list of artifacts is properly configured.

 ### Writing an optimization algorithm

 The Map Editor provides an infrastructure for implementing algorithms for